overshard/timestrap/README.md

 Follow the steps below to install Timestrap locally or on any server.
 This process installs the minimal requirements to *run* Timestrap.
-For development requirements and procedures, see [Development](#development).
+For development requirements and procedures, see [Development Installation](#development-installation).

 1. Install the requirements:
     - Python 2.7, 3.4, 3.5, or 3.6
     - Python virtualenv
     - Python pip
-1. Initiate a virtual environment
+1. Initiate a virtual environment.

         virtualenv .venv
         source .venv/bin/activate
         pip install -r requirements/base.txt
-1. Bootstrap the database
+1. Bootstrap the database.

         python manage.py migrate
-1. Create a super user:
+1. Create a super user.

         python manage.py createsuperuser
 1. Run the server!